Ghana Must Go: A brief narration of the story of the massive evacuation of Ghanaians from Nigeria in the 80’s…

 Most of these immigrants lived in Lagos and had arrived during the oil boom of the 1970’s.
 Lagos had the highest number of immigrants and was almost over populated.
 This is because the city was regarded as a land for greener pastures.
-It is important to note that Lagos, the then capital of Nigeria was, and is still the major commercial center of the country.
+It is important to note that Lagos, the then capital of Nigeria was, and is still the major commercial centre of the country.

 Ghana Must Go Bags

-After the expulsion order, rumors had circulated that once the deadline arrived by February 2, 1983, civilians had the right to confront aliens living in Lagos.
+After the expulsion order, rumours had circulated that once the deadline arrived by February 2, 1983, civilians had the right to confront aliens living in Lagos.
 This motivated tons of illegal immigrants mostly Ghanaians to hurriedly pack their belongings and set out for the long journey back home.

 A big silk bag with red and blue stripes was used by these paranoid immigrants who hurriedly packed what they could to get out of the country in time.
 The bags were popularly dubbed ‘Ghana must go’ bags by Nigerians, as they were mostly used by the departing immigrants to pack their belongings, most of whom were Ghanaians, who left the country in their large numbers and in long convoys.

 In Nigeria today these “check check” bags are still called Ghana-must-go bags.
 Nigerians, either by affection or ridicule, has since been referring to the bags as Ghana Must Go.
-The bag which is sold in many parts of the world including Europe is a form of multipurpose bag used for laundry, household storage, and many other purposes including traveling.
+The bag which is sold in many parts of the world including Europe is a form of multipurpose bag used for laundry, household storage, and many other purposes including travelling.

-The younger generation however, does not really know the origin of the euphemism, but follow the trend out of ignorance.
+The younger generation, however, does not really know the origin of the euphemism, but follow the trend out of ignorance.
 Moreover, in Nigeria of today, the name Ghana Must Go does not stem from derogatory intentions but is rather used as a slang.

 Before “Ghana Must Go”, there was “Nigeria Must Go”